joimakanani/Code-Portfolio/README.md

 # Code-Portfolio
-A portfolio of my C++ and Python past programs
+A portfolio of my past Python programs